theViz343/drone-route-planning/README.md

 5. Go to PycharmProjects folder, then to the drone-route-mapping folder and make the setup.sh file executable.
 6. run the setup file.

+Run main.py to see plots\
+Try to play with the parameters to get different results